Is Colored Slip the Same As Underglaze?

 Application

 Colored slips can leave behind texture and thickness because they contain more clay.
-The amount of texture depends on how smooth and thick the clay is also if there is any sand or grog in your Slip.
+The amount of texture depends on how smooth and thick the clay is, as well as whether there is any sand or grog in your Slip.
+The application of colored slips can be thick or thin.

 Color